eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 - `SubmissionOutcome.Sucess` This could represent either the issued credential or a transaction_id in case of deferred issuance, or
-- `SubmissionOutcome.InvalidProof` indicating that credential issuer requires PoP or PoP provided was not valid
-- `SubmissionOutcome.Failed` indication that credential issuer rejected the request, or
+- `SubmissionOutcome.Failed` indication that credential issuer rejected the request, including the `invalid_proof` case.

 In case of an unexpected error a runtime will be raised.